 And, on Eddie Lopat: “Until he came along I could never see throwing a ball on purpose.
 To show you what I mean, let’s say I’m coming in to pitch the ninth and I don’t know what the hitter will be looking for.
 If I’ve had luck getting him out with a slow curve, he may be looking for it.
 In that case, the best thing for me to do is bust a fast ball low and away, but not for a strike.
 Then I’ve got to watch the hitter’s reaction.
 If the ball is by him before he’s ready then I know he was looking for the curve.”26

 The Orioles’ 1970 bullpen, already excellent, featured Dick Hall, Pete Richert, and Eddie Watt.
 Drabowsky contributed a save and four relief wins to the Orioles’ stretch drive.
-Drabowsky did not pitch in the 1970 League Championship Series against Atlanta.
+Drabowsky did not pitch in the 1970 League Championship Series against Minnesota.
 In the World Series he yielded one run in 2⅓ innings of work in Game Two, the run coming on a Johnny Bench solo home run, and pitched a scoreless inning to finish Baltimore’s only loss of the Series in Game Four.

 Asked whether he had cooked up any pranks for his Cincinnati opponents, Moe professed caution, noting that such things could backfire during a World Series.
 He couldn’t resist taking aim at another target, however: Commissioner Bowie Kuhn, who was reportedly the victim of one of Drabowsky’s most elaborate hotfoot attempts.
 Drabowsky ran a trail of lighter fluid all the way from the trainer’s room to a match slipped into the sole of Kuhn’s shoe as he sat in the clubhouse before one of the games.
 “You never saw a shoe come off so fast in your life,” Drabowsky said.29